hanzlanouman/Hostel-Management-System/README.md

 ## Usage

-To run the Hotel Management System, execute the following steps:
+To run the Hostel Management System, execute the following steps:

 1. Open the `Main.java` class in IntelliJ IDEA.
 2. Right-click on the `Main` class and choose "Run Main.main()" from the context menu.